willwang-x/cs-cornerstone/18-interview/behavioral-interview.md

 **SITUATION/TASK** - Describe the situation/task you faced and the context of the story

 * Answers the questions: **where** did this occur, **when** did it happen, **why** is it important?
-* Probing Questions:
+* **Probing Questions**:
-	* · Why is this important?
+	* Why is this important?
 What was the goal?
-	* · What was the initial scope of the project?
+	* What was the initial scope of the project?
 What were the challenges?
-	* · What were the risks and potential consequences if nothing happened?
+	* What were the risks and potential consequences if nothing happened?
-* Challenge Questions:
+* **Challenge Questions**:
-	* · Why did you choose this story to illustrate a xyz accomplishment?
+	* Why did you choose this story to illustrate a xyz accomplishment?
-	* · What other stories can you think of that demonstrate…xyz?
+	* What other stories can you think of that demonstrate…xyz?
-	* · Could you come up with an example that is more recent?
+	* Could you come up with an example that is more recent?

 **ACTION** - What actions did you take?

 * Answers the questions: what did you personally own, how did you do it, who else was involved?
 * **Probing Questions**:
-	* · Deep probe functional expertise and/or assigned core competency.
+	* Deep probe functional expertise and/or assigned core competency.
-	* · Were you the key driver or project owner?
+	* Were you the key driver or project owner?
-	* · What was your biggest contribution?
+	* What was your biggest contribution?
 What unique value did you bring?
-	* · What were the most significant obstacles you faced?
+	* What were the most significant obstacles you faced?
 How did you overcome them?
 * **Challenge Questions**:
-	* · What did you do specifically versus the team?
+	* What did you do specifically versus the team?
-	* · How did you set priorities…deal with xyz problem… or get manager buy-in?
+	* How did you set priorities…deal with xyz problem… or get manager buy-in?
-	* · What decisions did you challenge?
+	* What decisions did you challenge?
 Why?
 How did you influence the right outcome?

 **RESULTS** - How did you measure success for this project?
 What results did you achieve?

-* $ Cost savings, revenue generation
+* `$` Cost savings, revenue generation
-* # Quantify to understand volume, size, scale
+* `#` Quantify to understand volume, size, scale
-* % Percentage change, year over year improvements
+* `%` Percentage change, year over year improvements
-* ˆ Time to market, implementation time, time savings
+* `ˆ` Time to market, implementation time, time savings
-* J Impact on the customer, the team
+* `J` Impact on the customer, the team
-* d Quality improvements
+* `d` Quality improvements
 * **Probing Questions**:
-	* · Why did you choose to focus on these results?
+	* Why did you choose to focus on these results?
 What other results were important?
-	* · You mentioned revenue, what percentage change is that year over year?
+	* You mentioned revenue, what percentage change is that year over year?
-	* · What trade-offs did you have to make to achieve this? (quality, cost, time)
+	* What trade-offs did you have to make to achieve this? (quality, cost, time)
-	* · I’m concerned about… (The time it took, the volume, the customer impact), tell me more…
+	* I’m concerned about… (The time it took, the volume, the customer impact), tell me more…
 * **Challenge Questions**:
-	* · What were the lessons learned?
+	* What were the lessons learned?
 What would you have done differently?
-	* · How would you improve the process or result today?
+	* How would you improve the process or result today?
-	* · How would you implement this at Amazon?
+	* How would you implement this at Amazon?
-	* · How did these results compare to your actual goals? (refer back to goal stated in Situation)
+	* How did these results compare to your actual goals? (refer back to goal stated in Situation)

 Mention **"STAR"** key words to help your interviwer **follow** your topic: